MGH-LMIC/windows_optimization/README.md

 # Windows Setting Optimization
 Implementation of "Practical Window Setting Optimization for Medical Image Deep learning"

+## Introduction
+link to original paper: http://...arxiv... blah blah our paper is king wang jjang.

+## Requirement

+## How to use

 ## TODO list
 - output = WindowOptimizer(input)
 - predefined convolution parameter for abdomen , bone, ... and so on